pelmered/WooCommerce-Pricefiles/README.txt

 == Changelog ==

+= 0.2.0 =
+* Major rewrite of the plugin.
+The plugin now has much better code structure and much cleaner code.
+* Cache functionality revisted and rewritten
+* More options
+* Product variation support
+*

 = 0.1.11 =
 * Fix: Error in shipping tax calculation
 * Fix: Error in empty check for manufacturer and category fields in product settings